pirovc/ganon/README.md

 	  -p MIN_MATCHES_PERC, --min-matches-perc MIN_MATCHES_PERC
 	                        Min. percentage of matches to output.
 0 for all.
 	                        Default: 0
+	  -t [TAXIDS [TAXIDS ...]], --taxids [TAXIDS [TAXIDS ...]]
-	  -o OUTPUT_REPORT, --output-report OUTPUT_REPORT
+	                        One or more taxids to filter report.
+Example: 562 2157 report only E. Coli and Archaea matches -o OUTPUT_REPORT, --output-report OUTPUT_REPORT
 	                        Output file for report.
 Default: STDOUT